JawedAshraf/Deathray2/Deathray readme.txt

  x   (1)   - factor to expand sampling.

-             Limited to values in the range 1 to 14.
+             Limited to values in the range 1 to 4.

-             By default Deathray spatially samples 49 windows centred upon the pixel being filtered, in a 7x7 arrangement. x increases the sampling range in multiples of the kernel radius.
+             By default Deathray2 spatially samples 49 windows centred upon the pixel being filtered, in a 7x7 arrangement. x increases the sampling range in multiples of the kernel radius.